bengtmartensson/Girr/README.md

 Often, a device can be controlled in one of several "id-s", corresponding to different IR signals.
     See the [Oppo BDP-83](https://raw.githubusercontent.com/bengtmartensson/GirrLib/master/Girr/Oppo/oppo_bdp83-all.girr)
     as example.
-The different id-s are modeled as different `commandSet`s.
+The different id-s can be conveniently modeled as different `commandSet`s.
     These are (almost) identical, typically differing only in the device/subdevice parameter in the protocol.
     In other cases, devices implement a "new" and an "old" set of commands; see for example a [Philips TV](https://raw.githubusercontent.com/bengtmartensson/GirrLib/master/Girr/Philips/philips_37pfl9603_alt.girr)